Trevor Reilly: New York Jets

-New England Patriots
+New England Patriots (first stint)

 On October 20, 2016, the New England Patriots signed Reilly to their practice squad.

 Miami Dolphins

 On December 19, 2016, the Miami Dolphins signed Reilly off the Patriots' practice squad.
 He was waived on September 3, 2017 and was signed to the practice squad the next day.
 He was released on October 10, 2017.

 New England Patriots (second stint)

 On October 12, 2017, Reilly was signed to the Patriots' practice squad.
 He was promoted to the active roster on October 25, 2017.
 On December 26, 2017, Reilly was waived by the Patriots.
 He was re-signed to the practice squad on January 3, 2018.

 Salt Lake Stallions

 In late 2018, Reilly joined the Salt Lake Stallions of the Alliance of American Football.
 The league ceased operations in April 2019.

 Coaching career

 Reilly began his coaching career at the University of Utah as a student-assistant coach in 2018.
 In 2021 he became a graduate assistant at Jackson State Tigers.
-In 2023 Reilly joined Deion Sanders at Colorado Buffaloes as the Special Teams Coordinator.
+In 2023 Reilly joined Deion Sanders at Colorado Buffaloes as the Special Teams Coordinator, but resigned on August 19, 2024.

+Trevor is now the General Manager of the Utah Islanders in Salt Lake City Utah.